 Amazing Day Trips From London – From Cities to Castles!

 So you’re done exploring London and you’re considering a day trip?
 This would be a great idea!
 There are many trips and tours from London you can take – by coach, car, or train.
-From the Harry Potter Studios tour to Bath and Stonehenge and The Cotswolds and Oxford, there’s no shortage of great day trips that suit all interests!
+There’s no shortage of great day trips that suit all interests!

 Arguably one of the most popular day trips from London (and attractions in all of the UK), a trip to Stonehenge is never a bad idea.
 The iconic rock formation in the middle of the English countryside has been baffling historians for centuries and charming visitors for decades.